Hydr0li/CS665Assign2/README.md

 # GitHub Repository Link:
 https://github.com/{YOUR_USERNAME}/cs-665-assignment-{ASSIGNMENT_NUMBER}

 # Implementation Description

 For each assignment, please answer the following:

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

 - Describe how you have avoided duplicated code and why it is important.

+  I do checked lots of information on different websites such as stack overflow but I only used as a reference and I have my own thought on it.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

 # Maven Commands